View Announcements by Category:

 Funeral Services:

-Friends and family are encouraged to support his family by sharing memories on his tribute page at www.prayfuneral.com.
-Funeral services were on Wednesday, April 20, 2022 at Pray Funeral Home of Charlotte.
-If desired, the family suggests memorial contributions to St. Jude Children’s Research Hospital or American Cancer Society.
-The family is in the care of Pray Funeral Home of Charlotte.
+Friends are encouraged to support Joe’s family by sharing memories on his Tribute Page at www.prayfuneral.com.
+A memorial service is being planned for a later date.
+If desired, the family suggests memorial contributions to National Alliance of Mental Illness (NAMI) Michigan.
+The family is in the care of Pray Funeral Home, Charlotte.

 Read More